 Tell us about yourself.

 Hello, my name is Sarah, and I'm a senior at New Jersey's Millburn High School.
 I'm quite interested in science and math, and I've been fortunate to have had some wonderful opportunities to pursue those interests.
-For example, I completed a research internship at MIT this summer, where I worked on a project to create a novel method for producing graphene.
+For example, I completed a research internship at MIT this summer, where I worked on a project to create a novel method for producing graphene (Want a research internship as a high schooler?
+Check out our partner Lumiere Education for affordable opportunities!).
 It was an incredible opportunity to work with some of the field's greatest academics, and I learned so much about the scientific process and the value of teamwork.